igorauad/digital_communication_ee379/Readme.md

 # Digital Communications

-This repo will be used to maintain MATLAB-based simulations of digital communications principles explained in the Stanford EE379 course.
+This repo will be used to maintain MATLAB-based simulations that I personally use to understand the digital communications principles explained in the Stanford EE379 course.